Monash-Connected-Autonomous-Vehicle/mcav_autonomy/velocity_planner/README.md

 - Go to the `src` directory: `cd ~/colcon_ws/src`
 - Clone the source code: `git clone `
 - Go to the root of the workspace: `cd ~/colcon_ws`
-- Build: `colcon build --symlink-install velocity_planner`
+- Build: `colcon build --symlink-install --packages-up-to velocity_planner`

 ## Usage
 ### Inputs